 Sources for this narrative:

 2. Hinojosa-Ojeda, R. (2010).
 Raising the floor for American workers: The economic benefits of comprehensive immigration reform.
-Center for American Progress and Immigration Policy Center.
+Center for American Progress & American Immigration Council.
 Retrieved from: http://www.americanprogress.org/issues/immigration/report/2010/01/07/7187/raising-the-floor-for-american-workers

-3. Hernandez, D. J., & Cervantes, W. (2011).
+3. Hernandez, D. J., & Cervantes, W. D. (2011).
 Children in immigrant families: Ensuring opportunity for every child in America.
-Foundation for Child Development & First Focus.
+First Focus & Foundation for Child Development.
 Retrieved from: http://www.fcd-us.org/resources/children-immigrant-families-ensuring-opportunity-every-child-america

 6. California Student Aid Commission. (n.d.).
 California Dream Act.
 Retrieved from: http://www.csac.ca.gov/dream_act.asp

-11. Ku, L., & Jewers, M. (2013).
-Health care reform for immigrant families: Current policies and issues.
-National Center on Immigrant Integration Policy.
+10. Ku, L., & Jewers, M. (2013).
+Health care for immigrant families: Current policies and issues.
+Migration Policy Institute.
 Retrieved from: http://www.migrationpolicy.org/research/health-care-immigrant-families-current-policies-and-issues

 - Websites with Related Information